jtriley/StarCluster/docs/sphinx/getting_started.rst

 ================================
 After you've created a StarCluster on Amazon, it's time to login and do some real work.
-The sections below explain how to access the cluster, verify that everything's configured properly, and how use OpenMPI and Sun Grid Engine on StarCluster.
+The sections below explain how to access the cluster, verify that everything's configured properly, and how to use OpenMPI and Sun Grid Engine on StarCluster.

 For these sections we used a small two node StarCluster for demonstration.
 In some cases, you may need to adjust the instructions/commands for your size cluster.
 For all sections, we assume